noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

 ## best practices

 - determine your consistency pattern for each READ request
-  - the default is eventually consistent, but you can choose strongly consistency
+  - the default is eventually consistent, but you can choose strongly consistency when invoking the api
   - strongly consistency costs more than eventually
 - design your data model for requests that are evenly distributed across partitions
   - updating a single attribute in an item requires rewriting the entire item